History of Kenny Smith in Timeline

 Kenny Smith

-Kenny Smith, nicknamed "the Jet," is an American sports commentator and former NBA player.
-He played from 1987 to 1997 for multiple teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
-Smith achieved significant success with the Houston Rockets, winning two consecutive NBA championships.
-After his playing career, he transitioned to sports commentary.
+Kenny Smith, nicknamed "The Jet," is an American sports commentator and former NBA player.
+He played from 1987 to 1997 for six teams, including the Sacramento Kings, Atlanta Hawks, and Houston Rockets.
+He is most known for winning two NBA championships with the Houston Rockets.
+After his playing career, Smith transitioned to broadcasting and is now a well-known commentator.

 March 8, 1965: Kenneth Smith Born